lixinso/CarND-Vehicle-Detection/README.md

 ![Sliding Window ](output_images/slidding_window.png)

 ####2.
 Search window and find car in window.

 With each sliding window, use the trained svc model to predicted if the window is car or not.
 If yes, find the the window.
+When choosing which window is car, we didn't use only the predict result, but also use the decision function score.
+Here I set score > 2. score = svc.decision_function(test_features)

 Use selected car window, select the overlap > N. Use the overlap window to generate the heatmap.
 When generate the heatmap, I need to filter out the recognized window that is not significant(not enough overlap), first I choose overlap as > 4, the result of the rectangle is too small since not enough overlap.  overlap > 2 generate too many wrong detection.
 Then finally I choose overlap >3.